VOL. XCIV, NO. 247

 Frequently Asked Questions

-Dilution Tracker differentiates itself with Dilution profiles focused on US-listed small caps; tracks dilution sources such as shelves, warrants, ATMs and convertibles (custom coverage ~2,500 tickers is referenced in alerts docs)., Shares outstanding (O/S) chart shows historical split-adjusted O/S plus stacked “potential dilution” bars for ATM, S-1 offering, warrants, equity line, and convertible notes/preferred., and Offering readiness: indicates whether a company can offer via a registered shelf or a pending S-1 offering (and notes private placements are possible but rarer)., whereas StockFetcher stands out for Filter stocks using a plain-English, text-based query language built on 125+ technical indicators., Two plan levels: Standard and Advanced.
-Standard includes up to 100 saved filters and watchlists; Advanced expands to 250 each, larger symbol lists, bigger CSV exports, and advanced filter support., and Pricing: Standard at $8.95/month or $24.95/quarter; Advanced at $16.95/month or $44.95/quarter.
-One-time options are available for 6-month or 1-year terms..
+Choose Dilution Tracker if you need Dilution profiles focused on US-listed small caps; tracks dilution sources such as shelves, warrants, ATMs and convertibles (custom coverage ~2,500 tickers is referenced in alerts docs)., and Shares outstanding (O/S) chart shows historical split-adjusted O/S plus stacked “potential dilution” bars for ATM, S-1 offering, warrants, equity line, and convertible notes/preferred..
+Go with StockFetcher if Filter stocks using a plain-English, text-based query language built on 125+ technical indicators., and Two plan levels: Standard and Advanced.
+Standard includes up to 100 saved filters and watchlists; Advanced expands to 250 each, larger symbol lists, bigger CSV exports, and advanced filter support. better fits how you invest.

 Curation & Accuracy